 Menopause is a natural condition.
 The symptoms and health changes can be managed, but menopause cannot be stopped.

-At Comprehensive Women’s Health, the doctors offer hormone replacement therapy to help keep your hormones in balance and curb symptoms, such as hot flashes.
+At Comprehensive Women’s Health, the providers offer hormone replacement therapy to help keep your hormones in balance and curb symptoms, such as hot flashes.
 This therapy may be applied topically or orally.
 You start with a low dose for a short time to minimize risks associated with hormone therapy.

 MonaLisa Touch vaginal laser therapy is also available to address vaginal dryness and pain during sexual intercourse that occurs because of the decline in hormones.
 This quick, noninvasive treatment encourages improvement in tissue strength, so you find more vaginal comfort and resolution of the most intimate menopause symptoms.